The Succulent Plant Page goes to Families of Succulent Plants goes to

 The genus Erodium (Storksbills) (60 species) has symmetrical flowers with 5 stamens.
 They include small hardy alpine plants suitable for rockeries.
 Some species develop bonsail-like woody stems.

 The genus Geranium (Cranesbills) (422 species) has symmetrical flowers with 10 stamens.
-Geraniums are found in temperate and sub-tropical regions especially the Eastern Mediterranean and include many hardy garden plants.
+Geraniums are found in temperate and sub-tropical regions especially the Eastern Mediterranean and include many hardy garden plants and weeds.
 The common name refers to the shape of the seedpods.

 Pelargonium L'Héritier 1789